tonypeng1/llamaindex/README.md

 Please note that there is a need to downgrade the transformers package to version 4.40.2, as the latest version is not compatible with the llamaindex packages.

 ## Article Directory
-The .pdf file of Paull Graham's article, which is not included in this repository, is located at:
+The .pdf file of Paull Graham's article “What I Worked On”, which is not included in this repository, is located at the directory:

 ```
 ./data/paul_graham/paul_graham_essay.pdf
 ```

+This article can be found [here](https://drive.google.com/file/d/1YzCscCmQXn2IcGS-omcAc8TBuFrpiN4-/view?usp=sharing).

 ## Database and Collection Names
 The database name (includes article name and parsing method) and collection/namespace name (includes embedding model, chuck size, overlap size, and metadata if available) in both the Milvus vector database and the MongoDB document store are: